-On the flip side, I learned a whole lot about what NOT to do on your journey to a six figure boudoir photography business(P.S.
-I lay out all of my mistakes in my free guide to six figures here).
+On the flip side, I learned a whole lot about what NOT to do on your journey to a six figure boudoir photography business.

 Success in general is rare, but especially overnight success.
 It takes determination with a side of education, and I’ve invested in both, which is what got me where I am today.
 All that being said though, I want to give you three ways you can speed up your success as a boudoir photographer.